miyako/4d-unsloth-gemma-4/README.md

 - Analysis: "what's wrong with this code"
 - Documentation: insert comments and generate .md files

 Before we start, let's establish the baseline.
-Using Gemma 4, I prompt:

-> How do I make HTTP requests in 4D?
+Using Gemma 4, I prompt: "How do I make HTTP requests in 4D?"

 The [result](https://github.com/miyako/4d-unsloth-gemma-4/blob/main/level-1.md) was a terrible hallucination.